geoffbrown/motivations/regrets.md

 # Regrets

-If I die today, I’ll most likely regret that I have never done the following (mostly) concrete things[^ A reminder: my aim for this list is to preemptively enumerate dying regrets, not a list of tasks or goals that should live in a to-do list. ]:
+If I die today, I’ll most likely regret that I have never done the following (mostly) concrete things:

+*Note: my aim for this list is to preemptively enumerate dying regrets, not a list of tasks or goals that should live in a to-do list.*

 ***